Bam92/abelmbula/content/blog/hex-rgb-convertor/index.md

 ...so that we have two flex items placed in the horizontal axis (row).

-In order to let us easilly center content horizontally and vertically, we make our two flex items flex containers:
+In order to let us easily center content horizontally and vertically, we make our two flex items flex containers:

 ```css
 .main-child {